Revere, Massachusetts: History

 Rumney Marsh was originally divided and allotted to twenty-one of Boston's most prominent citizens.
 By 1639, the original allotments had been consolidated into seven great farms.
 Farming was the principal industry of Winnisemmet, and Rumney Marsh in particular.

 The first county road in North America stretched across Rumney Marsh from the Winnisemmet Ferry to Olde Salem in 1641.

 During King Philip's War (also known as Metacomet's War), which lasted from 1675 to 1678, the local Native Americans were forcibly removed to what is now Deer Island, where half of those imprisoned died of starvation or exposure.
 Some were enlisted to help the colonists defeat other native tribes.

 In 1739, Rumney Marsh, Winnisemmet and Pullen Point were set off from Boston and established as the Town of Chelsea.
 The largest of the three settlements, Rumney Marsh (later to become North Chelsea) was selected as the Town Center.

-In 1775, the area played a role in the American Revolution as Rumney Marsh was the site of the first naval battle.

-In 1846, the town of North Chelsea was established.
+In 1775, the area played a small role in the American Revolution during the Battle of Chelsea Creek, one of the first naval battles of the revolution.In 1846, the town of North Chelsea was established.
 In 1852, Pullen Point seceded from North Chelsea and was established as the town of Winthrop.
 That same year, Chelsea became its own city.
 On March 24, 1871, a petition went into effect, changing the name of North Chelsea to the Town of Revere in honor of Paul Revere (1735–1818), the son of an immigrant who took part in the American Revolutionary War.
-Revere had gained popularity after the publication of Henry Wadsworth Longfellow's 1860 poem "Paul Revere's Ride".
+Paul Revere had gained popularity after the publication of Henry Wadsworth Longfellow's 1860 poem "Paul Revere's Ride".

-In 1914, the Town of Revere became the City of Revere.

-21st century

-On the morning of July 28, 2014, an EF2 tornado touched down in nearby Chelsea and intensified as it entered the city of Revere, causing major damage to many buildings, including the Revere City Hall.
-It was the first tornado to hit Suffolk County since the National Weather Service began keeping records in 1950.